CHRIS Frequently Asked Questions

 If the parent decides they want transition after the child’s third birthday, the timeline should begin with a Screening.
 If the transition conference occurs before the child’s third birthday, the timeline would begin with Part C to Part B Transition.
 The parent behavior regarding missed meetings can simultaneously be documented on the service coordination side of CHRIS using the Appointment event or using the General Contact event in History.

 The purpose of the transition conference is to discuss with the parent and others the things that need to be occurring to enable a smooth transition and to develop the transition plan.
 A referral for consideration for Part B services is premature prior to the transition conference.
-Any Screening events prior to the Transition Conference should be included in the case management records, not on a timeline.
+Any Screening events prior to the Transition Conference should be included in service coordination, not on a timeline.

 If your question is related to CHRIS, contact your local data facilitator.